 Canvas is one of the most breathable fabrics for camping, but certain humidity can still create condensation on the inside of your tent.
 Open screened windows and doors periodically to allow a breeze to relieve any condensation.

 If your canvas tent is in a high humid environment, then venting your tent might not be enough.
-You could benefit from regularly running a wood burning stove or propane heater inside the tent every week to help drive out any moisture, regardless of the heat index outside.
+Also consider running a fan of a dehumidifier.
+For and even stronger defense, you could benefit from regularly running a wood burning stove or propane heater inside the tent every week to help drive out any moisture, regardless of the heat index outside.

 Use a Ground Tarp

 Condensation will get trapped between the floor of your tent and the ground no matter where you pitch your tent.
 Using a ground cloth under your tent will not only minimize condensation, it will also protect your floor from sticks and stones – not to mention reduce the amount of wiping when you pack up.
-Check you our 5M bell tent ground tarp if you are in the market.
+Check you our 5M bell tent ground tarp or 6 meter version if you are in the market for one.

 Do Not Pack Your Tent Up Wet or Covered With Leaves or Grass